May 2, 2023

 Stand with feet hip-width apart.
 Hold dumbbells in each hand at your side, palms inward.
 Step back with your right leg, dropping to your right knee as you lower.
 Dip until both knees are at a 90-degree angle with your front thigh parallel to the floor.

 While holding the lunge, bend your elbows and curl the dumbbells up to shoulder height, performing bicep curls.
+This exercise helps strengthen the upper arms.
 Lower the dumbbells again to the starting position.

 Exhale and push up on your left heel to return to standing.
 Repeat the process using your left leg.